A Quiz Playbook for Fashion & Apparel Brands¶

 - Tag style and size so every shopper becomes a segment you can dress.

-- Convert and retain by emailing new arrivals that match their style and size, which feels like a personal pull, not a blast.
+- Convert and retain by emailing new arrivals that match their style and size, a personal pull, not a blast.
+This is doubly important in fashion, where the first-session sale often doesn't happen.

 - Sharpen your ads by targeting each style segment with the looks they actually like.